 <h2 align="center">Welcome back.
 Today is Friday April 1,2000!</h2>

 With PHP you are not limited to output HTML.
-PHP's abilities includes outputting images, PDF files and even Flash movies (using libswf and Ming) generated on the fly.
-You can also output easily any text, such as XHTML and any other XML file.
+PHP's abilities includes outputting images or PDF files on the fly.
+You can also output easily any text, such as json.

 PHP also has support for talking to other services using protocols such as LDAP, IMAP, SNMP, NNTP, POP3, HTTP, COM (on Windows) and countless others.
 You can also open raw network sockets and interact using any other protocol.